 - Keeping or working toward a healthy weight

-- Treating any related conditions (such as high blood pressure, high cholesterol, diabetes, and overweight/obesity) appropriately.
+- Treating any related conditions such as high blood pressure, high cholesterol, diabetes, and overweight

 Living with angina pectoris

-If you have angina, you should note the patterns of your symptoms.
-For example, pay attention to what causes your chest pain, what it feels like, how long episodes usually last, and whether medication relieves your pain.
-Call for medical assistance if your angina episode symptoms change sharply.
+If you have angina, note the patterns of your symptoms.
+For example, pay attention to what causes your chest pain, what it feels like, how long episodes usually last, and whether medicine relieves your pain.
+Call 911 if your angina episode symptoms change sharply.
 This is called unstable angina.

-It is important to work with your health care provider to treat your underlying coronary artery disease, which causes angina.
-You need to control your existing risk factors: high blood pressure, cigarette smoking, high blood cholesterol levels, lack of exercise, excess weight, and a diet high in saturated fat.
-Taking you medications as your health care provider directs is an important part of living with angina pectoris.
+It is important to work with your healthcare provider to treat your underlying coronary artery disease, which causes angina.
+You need to control your risk factors: high blood pressure, cigarette smoking, high blood cholesterol levels, lack of exercise, excess weight, and a diet high in saturated fat.
+Taking you medicines as your healthcare provider directs is an important part of living with angina.
 If your provider prescribes nitroglycerin, it important that you have it with you at all times and follow his or her directions for using it whenever you have an episode of angina.

 - Your angina symptoms become worse or you notice new symptoms

-- You have side effects from your medications
+- You have side effects from your medicines

-- Angina pectoris (or simply angina) is recurring chest pain or discomfort that happens when some part of your heart does not receive enough blood and oxygen.
+- Angina is chest pain or discomfort that keeps coming back.
+It happens when some part of your heart does not get enough blood and oxygen.

 - Angina is a symptom of coronary artery disease.
-This occurs when arteries that carry blood to your heart become narrowed and blocked, due to atherosclerosis or a blood clot.
+This occurs when arteries that carry blood to your heart become narrowed and blocked because of atherosclerosis or a blood clot.

-- Angina can present as a pressing, squeezing, or crushing pain in the chest under your breast bone or upper back, both arms, neck, or ear lobes.
-It may also include shortness of breath, weakness, and/or fatigue
+- Angina can feel like a pressing, squeezing, or crushing pain in the chest under your breastbone or upper back, both arms, neck, or ear lobes.
+You may also have shortness of breath, weakness, or fatigue

-- Nitroglycerin is the most common medication prescribe for angina
+- Nitroglycerin is the most common medicine prescribe for angina

-- Managing angina includes managing high blood pressure, stopping cigarette smoking, reducing high blood cholesterol levels, decreasing your intake of high saturated fat diet, exercising, and losing weight
+- Managing angina includes managing high blood pressure, stopping cigarette smoking, reducing high blood cholesterol levels, eating less saturated fat, exercising, and losing weight

 - Before your visit, write down questions you want answered.